 Since 2016 he has taken on more personal power than his immediate predecessors.
 He does no consult other senior figures in the party and has been given the honor of having his 'thought' embedded in the constitution of the country rather like Mao Zedong.

-Since around 2015 he has been seen as being more hardline and criticized for the treatment of Uighur people in Xinjiang, the rights of protestors in Hong Kong, the soverighnty of the South China Sea and elsewhere in China.
+Since around 2015 he has been seen as being more hardline and criticized for the brutal treatment of Uighur people in Xinjiang, the rights of protestors in Hong Kong, the sovereignty of the South China Sea and the right to criticize the government.
 He has threatened war against Taiwan if the people of the island seek independence from China.
-Many appointees now promote myths that hide the true facts when they show weakness or incompetence.
+Many appointees now promote myths in an attempt to suppress anything that appears to show weakness or incompetence.
 He is seen as much more belligerent and nationalistic than Hu Jintao or even Jiang Zemin willing to bend the truth to achieve his ends.

 Xi became President in 2012 and is likely to serve the normal term of ten years.
 However in February 2018 his term was made indefinite.
 He is the third successive president to have an engineering degree.
 He has married twice, his second wife Peng Liyuan ➚ is a famous singer.
 They have one daughter, Xi Mingze ➚, who studied at Harvard University.